Lincoln23/Data-Aggregation/README.md

     - `accountId` Required - Account Id for the custom data sources to retrieve.
     - `webPropertyId` Required - Web property Id for the custom data sources to retrieve.
     - `accountName`: the account name you assigned it when you authorized with `WebAuth`

+    - `metrics` - A comma-separated list of Analytics metrics.
+E.g., 'ga:sessions, ga:pageviews'.
+At least one metric must be specified.
+      **To change this you have to do it in the source code in the `metrics field`**

 **Example:**
   ```sh